 Greenville County is one of the premiere centers for business in the Southeast region.
 It serves as the service, manufacturing, and R&D center for upstate South Carolina.
 Greenville County cultivates a pro-business environment with a low cost of doing business, low cost of living, skilled worker availability, exceptional quality of life and top notch educational institutions.
-Over 60 Fortune 500 Companies have a presence in Greenville County.
+It is the home to a diverse group of Fortune 500 Companies.
 The County has long been recognized as a prime location for international investment and was rated #1 in the nation for both new and expanding international firms by Site Selection Magazine.
-As a result of a strong business climate and a high quality of life, over 80 international firms are located in Greenville County.
-Over the last decade, 30 international companies have either opened new or expanded current offices in the county representing over \$1 billion in investments and 1,500 new jobs.
+As a result of a strong business climate and a high quality of life, over 150 international firms are located in Greenville County.
+In an effort to continue this trend, the upstate will participate as one of only six metropolitan areas, to develop a regional plan to attract and leverage foreign direct investment, as part of the Global Cities Initiative.
 Greenville County is the location of many major companies, foreign and domestic.
-Some of the major companies located in Greenville County include Abitibi Bowater, Bausch & Lomb, CSX, Fluor Corporation, General Electric, Hubbell Lighting, Michelin North America, Proterra, Rockwell Automation, TD Bank and W.W.
-Grainger.
+Some of the major companies located in Greenville County include, Bosh Rexroth, Fluor Corporation, GE Power & Water, Hubbell Lighting, Michelin North America, NUTRA Mfg., ScanSource, Sealed Air Cryovac, SYNNEX Corp, TD Bank and Windstream.

 During the past 15 years, strong county economic planning efforts have enabled the manufacturing sector to diversify away from historically concentrated textile employment toward high technology.
 During the same period, the service and trade sectors have continued to expand.
-The economic downturn is nothing to underestimate, but Greenville's economic success story continues to be strong with announcements of capital investment.
-Over the past five years, 2008 - 2012, announced capital investment totaled \$1.18 billion and includes the addition of 9,094 planned new jobs.
+Greenville's economic success story continues with announcements of capital investment during 2015 of approximately \$339.6 million.
+Over the past five years, 2010 - 2014, announced capital investment totaled approximately \$1.6 billion and includes the addition of approximately 10,400 planned new jobs.